TOM WEST – The Man Who Wrote His Western Stories In Gunsmoke

 Well, 35¢ — I could get three comic books for that, and still have a nickle left for popcorn next Saturday’s matinee.
 But I had saved my summer jobs money.
 That day I could afford it.
 I’m gettin’ it!
 Home, I read ’em both.
 THE CACTUS KID was a yarn and a half.

-Tom West became my favourite Western writer.
+Tom West became my favourite Western stories writer.
 Still is.

-And here’s the good news, my friend — with 67 known novels, I’m still finding new Tom West books!
+And here’s the good news, my friend — with 67 known novels, I’m still finding new Tom West Western stories!
 Meeting new Tom West characters.
 Life is good.

 HERE’S MY COMPLETE & UNABRIDGED